 One of the hardest things about having an online business is finding customers to shop or support your business.
 We all know there are millions of companies like yours or similar.
 However, most times small business owners are looking at the same marketing playbook that other ones are looking at too.
 Instead, I want you to tap into your local community to turn those people into customers for your business.
 Last month, I talked about obtaining one percent of the local community as a revenue stream, but today I want to go even further on how to find these local customers.

 What is your goal when attending networking events?
 Most people will say they are for networking and connecting.
 9 times out of 10 people go for that but never truly obtain this because of how the engage and follow up.
 Once again, who is your target audience?
 If you know who this person is they will be easy to identify when out and about.
-When I am at a coffee shop and I hear someone talking about business, entrepreneurship, online stores or something similar I know they are my target audience.
+When I am at a coffee shop, and I hear someone talking about business, entrepreneurship, online stores or something similar, I know they are my target audience.
 I listen for those keywords.
 When you’re at a networking event talking to people, yes actually engaging just not sipping the free wine and eating you will hear those phrases.
 Take a moment to write down some keywords or phrases that make your mind go ding ding regarding your industry.
-Once those words are stated go in with a soft evaluator pitch about your business.
+Once those words are stated, go in with a soft evaluator pitch about your business.
 Always keep your cards on to pass out to those people and get theirs too.

 In House Events

-How many boutiques or store fronts are in a 15-mile radius of your home that do not per se compete with you, but you can cross promote each others business.
+How many boutiques or store fronts are in a 15-mile radius of your home that does not per se compete with you, but you can cross promote each others business.
 Think for example a women’s clothing boutique that doesn’t sell jewelry?
 You could reach out to do an in-house event together.
 Or you make children’s clothes that would be a great partnership.
-Another example is you make beauty or skincare products that you could partner with a bed and breakfast or salon.
-These places all have your target audience locally and it is easier to tap into an audience that is already aware of another business by partnering up together.
+Another example is you create beauty or skincare products that you could partner with a bed and breakfast or salon.
+These places all have your target audience locally, and it is easier to tap into an audience that is already aware of another business by partnering up together.

 First Purchase Cards